baentsch/oqs-software/haproxy/README.md

 ###### Footnote

 For comparison, the folder `non-oqs` contains all prerequisites to set up an equivalent, non-OQS-enabled HAproxy --- also in a Docker image, also using Ubuntu 19 as the base OS, also using OpenSSL 1.1.1 and TLS 1.3 as the communications parameters, also featuring lighttpd as a backend with the same basic testing targets (`/` for GET and `/cgi-bin/upload.cgi` for POST).
-This way, one can run and exercize HAproxy images that are QSC-enabled and containing only classic cryptography side-by-side on the same infrastructure for comparative measurements.
+This way, one can run and exercize HAproxy images that are QSC-enabled and containing only classic cryptography side-by-side on the same infrastructure for comparative measurements between QSC-enabled HAproxy and HAproxy only running classic cryptography.